alex-hhh/ActivityLog2/README.md

     (build-app)
     (mkdist)

-This will create a stand-alone application in a folder ../ActivityLog2-dist.
+This will create a stand-alone application in the "dist" folder.
 This application will run even on machines that don't have Racket installed.